mdn/content/files/en-us/web/css/layout_cookbook/contribute_a_recipe/index.md

 Fork the [CSS Examples repo](https://github.com/mdn/css-examples) and then take a look in the `css-cookbook` folder.
 There is a [cookbook-template.html](https://github.com/mdn/css-examples/blob/main/css-cookbook/cookbook-template.html) file.
 Copy this file and use it as a starting point.
 Save this in the `css-cookbook` directory with a name that makes sense for your pattern.
 The template is commented to help you add the various parts to the right place.

-The important parts of this are as follows.
+The important parts of this are as follows:

 1. There is a stylesheet for the editor panels with some basic body styling and a JavaScript file for the editor functionality.
 Leave these files as they are.